avilotijevic/E-department-research-wiki/instructions.md

 ### Step 1: Upload the image

 1. Go to the repository on GitHub.
-2. Navigate to the folder: `assets/images/`
+2. Navigate to the folder: `assets`
 3. Click **Add file → Upload files**.
 4. Upload your image (e.g., `example.png`).
 5. Commit the changes.